Posted by Quixie at 1:13 AM

 I am late for a gig and loaded to the gills with equipment, heading north on the 148, just before that last approach on McDowell.
 Traffic is heavy, which only keeps reminding me that I am running late.

+The high-pitched rev of his engine makes me turn my head.
 I hear him before I see him coming from behind on the lane to my right.
 I continue slowly on, keeping pace with the steady but cautious jingle jangle of cars in front of me.
 Another rev and he goes by me on the right and suddenly the car in front of him brakes, but he's already accelerated and has no way of avoiding just touching the car in front of him with his front tire, which send him and the bike's rear end to raise up and come tumbling forward.
 I am watching this all in what seems like slow motion.
 Surprisingly, I hear myself actually saying, quite audibly, "Oh God!
 Please, no!"

 To no avail, though.